 An example of this is our Pupil Council.
 The election of the Pupil Council members reflects our British electoral system and demonstrates democracy in action.
 Pupils put themselves forward and members of the class consider and vote for who will represent whole class views most appropriately.
 There are two representatives from each class and the Pupil Council meets regularly to discuss issues raised.
 For example, safety around the school, spending of charity funds and questions for teacher interviews.
 We also have a Parent Council who meet every term to discuss their views and present The Parent Voice.

 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinion and voice heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
 This encourages a heightened sense of both personal and social responsibility and is demonstrated on a daily basis by our pupils.

 Rules and Laws

 The importance of rules and laws, whether they be those that govern our school or our country, are referred to and reinforced often, such as in assemblies and when reflecting on behaviour choices.
-Throughout the school year, each class discusses our Golden Rules and the importance of them.
+Throughout the school year, each class discusses our Rainbow Rules and the importance of them.
 These rules are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.